-Used to help with the immune system, diabetes, sex and to slow the ageing process, ginseng may cause a drop in blood sugar and so may be harmful to diabetics or those taking blood-thinning medication.
+Used to help with the immune system, diabetes, sex drive and to slow the ageing process, ginseng may cause a drop in blood sugar and so may be harmful to diabetics or those taking blood-thinning medication.

-Used to help ease insomnia and anxiety, possible side effects include liver and kidney damage.
+Used to help ease insomnia and anxiety, possible side-effects include liver and kidney damage.
 It is also known to react poorly with alcohol and sleep-inducing drugs.

 Anyone on blood-thinning medications or suffering heart problems may want to avoid excessive garlic consumption as it can thin your blood.
 It is commonly used to treat colds, lower cholesterol and help with high blood pressure.

 If you have kidney disease or related problems you should avoid this one.
 Used to help alleviate the symptoms of infections, coughs, stomach ulcers, bronchitis and sore throats, licorice root may also alter your heart rhythm and increase blood pressure.

 While Arnica is used to ease swelling, aches and bruises, it may damage the liver, increase blood pressure and cause shortness of breath.

 Used to help treat the symptoms of menopause, such as night sweats and hot flushes, it may also cause liver failure or inflammation.

 Always check with your doctor before taking supplements.